 A licensee subject to a settlement agreement may be required to make financial contributions.
-The revenue from UEFA distributions should be recognised in the break-even calculation in full, as explained in Appendix III (B5).
+Any revenue from UEFA distributions should be recognised in the break-even calculation in full, as explained in Appendix III (B5).

-If set out in the settlement agreement, for the break-even calculation a licensee may make an adjustment to exclude the cost of financial contributions from relevant expenses using the following adjustment schedule.
+If set out in the settlement agreement, a licensee may make an adjustment in the break-even calculation to exclude the cost of financial contributions from relevant expenses using the following adjustment schedule.